chrieke/streamlit-keplergl/README.md

 from streamlit_keplergl import keplergl_static
 from keplergl import KeplerGl

-st.write("This is a kepler.gl map")
+st.write("This is a kepler.gl map in streamlit")

 map_1 = KeplerGl(height=400)
 keplergl_static(map_1)